 Hotel-hopping is the right word to describe the best of Macau sightseeing.
-Head to Parisian Macao to see the striking structure of Macau’s Eiffel Tower.
+Head to The Parisian Macao to see the striking structure of Macau’s Eiffel Tower.
 A half-scale authentic recreation of the most romantic structure in the world, Macau’s Eiffel Tower sits magnificently at the hotel’s entrance.
-It has two observation decks offering stunning scenery of the city.
+It has two observation decks that offer stunning views of the city.

 7:00pm to 10:00pm

 When it’s time for dinner, you’ll find plenty of options where to go in Cotai.
 For a rewarding meal, we suggest heading to The Manor at The St. Regis Macao for its stylish setting and a memorable medley of flavors on offer or MGM Cotai’s Grill 58 for an excellent steak or high-quality grilled seafood.
 If you want to splurge even further, try one of the Michelin-starred restaurants, such as Jade Dragon at City of Dreams or Lai Heen at The Ritz-Carlton, Macau.
 Whichever way you go, Macau is teeming with local and global cuisine of outstanding quality.
 You can also head to Broadway Macau Food Street for some laid-back, casual dining.
 The hawker-style street market vibe is complemented by fuss-free and delicious dishes that a true traveler needs to try.